VityaSchel/lufin/README.md

     - You can use the `PORT` environment variable to set the backend API port
 18. Configure your reverse proxy by pointing url from `VITE_API_URL` (in `frontend/.env`) to the lufin backend (see [nginx example configuration](#nginx-example-configuration) below)
     - The proxy must accept websockets connections (in nginx, add `Upgrade` and `Connection` headers)
-    - If you're getting HTTP 413 errors, increase request size limit (in nginx, it’s 1 MB, can be configured via `client_max_body_size`)
+    - If you’re getting HTTP 413 errors, increase request size limit (in nginx, it’s 1 MB, can be configured via `client_max_body_size`)

 ## Troubleshoot